Embedding calculus and smooth structures: Isotopy extension for embedding calculus

 \begin{remark} By adapting \cite[\S 5.5.2]{Lurie:HA}, something much stronger can be shown, namely that $\mathcal{D}_{P \subset N}$ is final in a sifted $\infty$-category. \end{remark}

 We now prove the isotopy extension theorem.

 \begin{proof}[Proof of Theorem \ref{thm:isotopy ext}] Suppose first that $\mr{hdim}(P) \leq \dim(M)-3$.
-Restricting to $U\in \mathcal{D}_{P \subset N}$ induces the commuting diagram Since the rightmost column is a fiber sequence by the usual isotopy extension theorem, the claim will follow upon verifying that each of the numbered arrows is a weak equivalence.
-For maps (1) and (2) this follows from Lemma \ref{lem:weiss descent}, for (3) from Lemma \ref{lem:dpm contractible}, for (5) and (6) from Theorem \ref{thm:gkw} and our assumption on $P$, and for (4) from the Yoneda lemma.
+Restricting to $U\in \mathcal{D}_{P \subset N}$ induces the commuting diagram where the top vertical maps are given by extension-by-identity and the bottom vertical maps by restriction to $P$.

-The only modification in the case $P=\sqcup_I\mathbb{R}^n$ regards the sixth arrow, which is now an equivalence by the Yoneda lemma. \end{proof}
+For each $U \in \mathcal{D}_{P \subset N}$, the rightmost column is a fibration sequence by the usual isotopy extension theorem.
+Since all have $e \colon P \hookrightarrow M$ as a basepoint, it remains a fibration sequence after taking homotopy limits.
+The claim will follow upon verifying that each of the numbered arrows is a weak equivalence.
+For maps (1) and (2) this follows from Lemma \ref{lem:weiss descent} applied with $k=\infty$ and $F = \smash{\mathbb{E}_{M \setminus \mathring{P},\partial}^\s}$ or $F = \smash{\mathbb{E}_{M}^\s}$ respectively, for (3) from Lemma \ref{lem:dpm contractible}, for (5) and (6) from Theorem \ref{thm:gkw} and our assumption on $P$, and for (4) from the Yoneda lemma.

-Our argument in fact generalizes to give isotopy extension in a range for the stages of the embedding calculus Taylor tower.
+The only modification in the case $P=\sqcup_I\mathbb{R}^n$ is for the sixth arrow, which is now an equivalence by the Yoneda lemma. \end{proof}